Updated: Nov 14

 The crown has been a long-standing symbol of authority, however, the symbology of the key exceeds the authority of the crown, simply due to the responsibilities of guardianship a key holder carries.
-There are two sides to acting as the bearer of keys, on the one hand, the bearer may confine, on the other the bearer may grant freedom.
-We can therefore assume that one who holds the keys, has absolute power.
-Consider the position of the all-seeing and all-hearing Hollywood version of Heimdall, protector of the Bifrost in Asgard.
-This character being responsible for the fate of Asgard, serves as a fine example of guardianship, and true authority.
+There are two sides to acting as the bearer of keys, on one side the bearer may confine, on the other the bearer may grant freedom, therefore, one who holds the keys, has absolute power.
+Consider the position of the all-seeing and all-hearing Hollywood version of Heimdall, protector of the Bifrost in Asgard, this character being responsible for the fate of Asgard, serves as an example of guardianship, but our history, and myths have other example of guardians worth exploring.

 The key has been used to symbolize authority in gate keeping since ancient times.
 An instance of this is found in Phrygian culture with the goddess Cybele.
 Although Cybele is a Phrygian name, she is considered an Anatolian goddess as Phrygia became Anatolia.
 Phrygia, and Anatolia were located in what is today, modern Turkey.
 In ancient Rome, Cybele became known as Magna Mater.
 The Trojans were the ancestors of the Roman Caesars, and Troy was located in Phrygia.
 Archaeological evidence of her worship was found in Catalhoyuk, Anatolia.
 She is ancient Phrygia’s only known goddess.
 Her inspiration may have come from Kubaba of an earlier Sumerian Pantheon.
 When the Greeks conquered Anatolia, Cybele was considered to be Rhea, wife of the Titan, Chronos, and mother of the Olympian Gods.
 The Romans worshiped her as the great mother of the gods.
 She bore a key that opened the gates to an invisible world.
 For the Greeks she held the keys to the earth, which closed her in from the winter, and released her in the spring.
 She was also worshiped as Cardea, as the Roman Catholic Cardinals are named after her.